ClarissaIngraham/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/5cb73461-1b92-4dfb-8abb-6d09ae3f678c)

-Next we will process to setting up osTicket in the browser.
+Next we will proceed to setting up osTicket in the browser.
 You will continue to fill out the database section as follows,

 MySQL Database: osTicket